yzdxs/learn-anything/readme.md

 - it takes ~ 1 minute to load (sometimes more)
 - does not load on mobile
+- preferred to open mind maps in a new tab
 - small mind maps in [index](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F) load instantly

 Scroll around, look at the notes and click on the nodes.
 Each node is a topic of its own and often has really great resources linked to it for further study.
 Just look into what you think is interesting and go from there.